engineerlondon/engineerlondon.github.io/_posts/2019-12-11-Technical-Topics.markdown

 mathjax: true
 ---

-The following is a list of technical topics that I believe are fundermental to making good software engineering decisions.
+The following is a list of technical topics that I have been asked about in interviews, it is a high level revision sheet, designed to prompt rather than be a full explaination.
+I highly reccomend taking a copy and augmenting it to match your needs.

-The list is in no particular order and is considered a very brief introduction / reminder of a topic, use this is a spring board to seek out further information.
-I reccomend creating your own list, in your own words.
-If you want to send your topics I will happily add them to this list and in the process provide feedback / my take on the same.

-This list has been put together from various sources (see References), the majority is a re-creation or summary of these sources, focused on embedding my own understanding of the topics.

 If you find anything that does not read well or you do not think is accurate, as always please raise an issue here: [GitHub Issues engineerlondon.co.uk](https://github.com/engineerlondon/engineerlondon.github.io/issues).
+Any input will be gratefully recieved.

 # Relational DBs
 ## Concurrency control